-In Cook County, Illinois when you file a petition within the domestic relations division you will be assigned to a judge’s calendar on a random basis and according to what district you filed it in.
+In Cook County, Illinois when you file a petition within the domestic relations division you will be assigned to a judge’s calendar on a random basis and according to what judicial district you filed the divorce in.
 If you object to that judge you may request a new judge for one of two reasons: 1) “For cause” or 2) “As a matter of right”.

 Pursuant to 735 ILCS 5/2-1001(a)(1) You can file a motion with the Circuit Court to substitute your judge if your original judge is a party to the case, otherwise has an interest in the case, would have material testimony for the case, has acted as counsel in the matter, or is related to your counsel in the matter.
 You must be able to allege how this judge is so prejudiced against you that you would not be able to have a fair trial for your divorce because of his or her deep-seated favoritism or antagonism.
 Our courts have identified that this is a “heavy burden,” and the decision to substitute a judge will “not be made lightly.”
 You must, for instance, allege particular statements that the judge had made through which he or she had “prejudged” your case such that you effectively could not have a fair trial.
 The judge who you seek to have replaced would have to turn the decision on the motion to another judge.